Multilingual notation: Other terminology

 Instead of translation (which has a rather broad meaning), some authors prefer equivalence between words, with different notions like dynamic and formal equivalences.

 Context of use

-This term is mainly used in the context of Machine translation and NLP lexicons.
+This term is mainly used in the context of Machine translation and Natural language processing lexicons.
 The term is not used in the context of translation dictionary that concerns mainly hand-held electronic translators.